 b) be able to demonstrate the following competencies

 - Application of knowledge and understanding

-Identify and use relevant scientific understanding, methods and skills to address broadly-defined, complex problems
+Identify and use relevant scientific understanding, methods and skills to complete tasks and address well defined problems

 - Personal responsibility